+Several usages

-- Several usages - Used to restrict the kernel functions that the module can use if it isn't a GPL licensed module - Difference between EXPORT\SYMBOL() and EXPORT\SYMBOL\GPL() - Used by kernel developers to identify issues coming from proprietary drivers, which they can't do anything about ("Tainted" kernel notice in kernel crashes and oopses). - See admin-guide/tainted-kernels for details about tainted flag values. - Useful for users to check that their system is 100% free (for the kernel, check /proc/sys/kernel/tainted; run vrms to check installed packages) - Values - GPL compatible (see include/linux/license.h: GPL, GPL v2, GPL and additional rights, Dual MIT/GPL, Dual BSD/GPL, Dual MPL/GPL) - Proprietary
+- Used to restrict the kernel functions that the module can use if it isn't a GPL licensed module. - Difference between EXPORT_SYMBOL() and EXPORT_SYMBOL_GPL(). - One reason a kernel can become "tainted" is proprietary modules, among others. - See admin-guide/tainted-kernels for other taint flags. - This attribute is visible in kernel crashes and oopses for bug reports. - Useful for users to check that their system is 100% free (for the kernel, check /proc/sys/kernel/tainted; run vrms to check installed packages).